 1. 94% of online students DO NOT complete their studies

-While a large number of training providers offer the TAE40116 Certificate IV in Training and Assessment (abbreviated to CIV TAA from now on) online or in distance mode, this is one qualification that SHOULD NOT be offered online.
-As the CIV TAA requires significant practical skills demonstration and a number of group training deliveries, with real people, it is easy to see why the course is almost impossible to complete online.
+While a large number of training providers offer the TAE40116 Certificate IV in Training and Assessment (abbreviated to TAE40116) online or in distance mode, this is one qualification that SHOULD NOT be offered online.
+As the TAE40116 requires significant practical skills demonstration and a number of group training deliveries, with real people, it is easy to see why the course is almost impossible to complete online.
 Always ask your provider if face-to-face is an option and what the price difference is between online and classroom delivery.
 Also double check if you have to pay extra to complete the group deliveries or if you have to find your own vocational placement in an RTO.

 3. Training and Assessment online or by distance is suited for regional workplace trainers

 The only two groups that should even attempt to undertake the TAE40116 Certificate IV in Training and Assessment online are those who are currently workplace trainers and those living in regional Australia.
 Workplace trainers will already have experience in training and assessment, and more importantly, have access to groups to deliver the majority of the course.
 While those in regional Australia have the difficulty of distance, isolation and access issues with finding a provider, and end up with no choice but to study online (if they even have the internet) or via distance mode.

 As an experienced Vocational Education and Training practitioner and looking at the research, anyone thinking of attempting the TAE40116 Certificate IV in Training and Assessment should ask themselves these questions:

 Is a low price the real reason I chose the provider?

 Will I have access and time to complete all the training and assessment material online?

 Would I not be better investing the time and energy to complete the TAE40116 Certificate IV in Training and Assessment, face to face with a real teacher and actual students?